burakbostancioglu/mesos-marathon-vagrant/README.md

 ```
 Access
 Access to marathon:  localhost:8080
-Access to mesos : localhost:5050
+Access to mesos-master : localhost:5050
+Access to chronos : localhost:4400